hks0/100-days-of-code/log.md

 - very basic CSS, just starting the chapter

 Basically, several hours of HTML reading and working the examples from Head First HTML & CSS.
 Thinking of using the material from the book to start up my own website, instead of just using their examples.

+## Day 5 (Jan 13)

+Kind of took Sunday off.
+Still watched a couple youtube videos on various subjects, but no actual coding.

+## Day 6 (Jan 14)